 - your supervisor

 - an HR executive

 - an audit specialist

-- compliance@auo.com
+- compliance email hotline: compliance@auo.com

 - the President's Mailbox

 When making a report, you should provide your division, name, and extension number.
 The individual or division accepting the report is required to keep this information confidential except as is necessary to investigate the report.